 - Whether it is possible to recruit, train and retain all PAs in each participating authority.
-If there is high staff turnover amongst PAs, this might have implications for the delivery of the intervention f(a need for training at regular intervals to accommodate new staff); it might affect the feasibility of obtaining and using administrative data. - Whether it is possible to recruit and retain a sample of CLs in each arm of the study to a 12 month follow up. - Whether it is possible to secure blinding of outcome assessors
+If there is high staff turnover amongst PAs, this might have implications for the delivery of the intervention, although an online training intervention might make this easier to manage (there might be a need for additional synchronous online training sessions or one-to-one consultation to accommodate new staff); it might affect the feasibility of obtaining and using administrative data. - Whether it is possible to recruit and retain a sample of CLs in each arm of the study to a 12 month follow up. - Whether it is possible to secure blinding of outcome assessors